Cameron Moore (musician)

 Cameron Moore (born 1994) is an American singer-songwriter.

 Early and personal life

 Cameron Moore was born in 1994 in Charlotte, North Carolina.
-He went to University of North Carolina at Asheville, earning his baccalaureate in history and religious studies in 2016.
+He went to attend the University of North Carolina at Asheville, earning his baccalaureate in history and religious studies in 2016.

 Music career

 His music recording career started in 2013, while his first extended play, Cameron Moore, was released on November 24, 2014.